Implementing Firewall Technologies

 Router(config-pmap)# class class-default

-Apply Firewall Policies
+Step 4 — Apply Firewall Policies to Zone Pairs

-Router(config)# zone-pair security zone-pair-name [source source-zone-name | self] destination [self | destination-zone-name]
+Router(config)# zone-pair security zone-pair-name source source-zone-name destination destination-zone-name

-Router(config-pmap-c)# service-policy {h323 | http | im | imap | p2p | pop3 | sip | smtp | sunrpc | urlfilter} policy-map
+Router(config-pmap-c)# service-policy {h323 | http | im | imap | p2p | pop3 | sip | smtp | sunrpc | urlfilter} policy-map-name

 Router(config-if)# zone-member security zone-name